This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - raised in inhumane, bacteria-infested conditions that endanger public health, pollute local waterways and foul the air for miles around,

-- fed genetically engineered soy and corn, as well as pesticide-laden industrial farm waste, and
+- fed GMO soy and corn, as well as pesticide-laden industrial farm waste, and

-- injected with large quantities of antibiotics, hormones and other growth-enhancing drugs that have been banned in other countries.
+- injected with or fed unnecessary antibiotics and other growth-enhancing drugs that have been banned in other countries.

 Ew.
 It’s no wonder so many believe that pork is bad for you.
 Under these conditions, how could it not be?